Learn how to modify the server settings for your domain.

 To view the settings page click on the Settings option.

-You can navigate to specific settings using the navbar.
+You can navigate to specific settings using the Content and Settings dropdown menus.
 By default, only the basic settings can be viewed.
-To see advanced settings, click Show Advanced.
+To see advanced settings, click the Advanced Settings dropdown beneath each option.

 If you modify your settings, you'll need to save and restart for the new settings to be reflected.
-You can do this by clicking Save and restart once you're done with your modifications.
+You can do this by clicking Save and then restarting your server by clicking Restart once you're done with your modifications.
 This saves your settings and restarts your domain server.

 You can configure your domain ID and networking settings using the Metaverse/Networking settings.
-Go to Metaverse/Networking on the navbar.
+Go to Metaverse/Networking in the Settings dropdown menu.

 Before you edit these settings, you have to be logged in to your High Fidelity account.
 If you don't already have one, you can sign up for a High Fidelity account now.